petterjuan/studio2.0/README.en.md

 ### 4. Configure Environment Variables

-Create a `.env` file in the root of the project by copying the `.env.example` file (if it exists) or creating it from scratch.
-Then, fill in the following variables:
+Create a `.env` file in the root of the project and fill in the following variables:

 ```plaintext
 # Firebase (Obtained from Firebase Console)